prnthh/Pockit-Challenge-Protocol/README.md

 # Pockit Challenge Protocol

 N-player escrow with a declared governor.
 Players see the governor before joining, stake ETH, and the governor resolves the game.
-Winners get paid out automatically.
+Winners get paid out automatically. **Free games** (stake = 0) are also supported for cases where no money is at play.

 ## How It Works

-1. Someone creates a game, picking a **governor** and a **stake amount**
+1. Someone creates a game, picking a **governor** and a **stake amount** (can be `0` for free games)
 2. Players see the governor address and join by matching the stake
 3. Governor calls `startGame` to lock the lobby
 4. Governor calls `resolveGame(losers[])` — contract pays out winners and governor automatically